small-cactus/Jarvis-ChatGPT-VoiceAssistant/README.md

 3. Execute the `Run.bat` file.
 If it closes immediately, you might have missed a step during setup.

 ## Getting Started
-1. Run `install.bat` to ensure all dependencies are set up.
+1. Run `install.bat` to install all dependencies.
 2. Launch JarvisChatGPT by running the `Run.bat` file.
 If it closes immediately, there might be an issue with your configuration.

 ## Troubleshooting